BoyCook/reep/README.md

 “repo” is a hosted platform for data storing and information collaboration.

 ### Overview

 Data can be stored at the lowest level as an `entity`.
 Entities can then be bundled into `domains` and `subdomains`.
 Loosely coupled data structures can be formed to add a semantic layer on top of the entities.

+##### Main Components

+* Adaptive multi content REST API.
+At its core is an API that can store and serve objects of any content type
+* Transform layer.
+This can transform data into a format different to how it's stored i.e. markdown to HTML
+* Data store.
+This is the main object store.
+Exposed via an interface it can have different implementations depending on requirements. e.g. MongoDB, FS, in-memory

 ##### Key Concepts